koto-lang/koto/docs/language/functions_advanced.md

 ## Variadic Functions

-A function can accept any number of arguments by adding `...` to the last argument.
+A [_variadic function_][variadic] can be created by appending `...` to the last argument.
-Any additional arguments will be collected into a Tuple which will be assigned to the last argument.
+When the function is called any extra arguments will be collected into a tuple.

 ```koto
 f = |a, b, others...|